drpatrik/yammc/README.md

         I wrote was a Tetris clone for the Hercules graphic card back in 1989.

-        The game is pretty complete in comparison to the midas miner version that is available in flash.
+        The game is pretty complete in comparison to the midas miner version that is available on-line.

-        Still plenty of work.
         Next update might include:

-        - Improved score system with point animation
+        - Animation when you clear more then 3 diamonds
-        - delta update instead of xx frame / s
+        - Animation when you have been idle to long
         - Use Catch instead of gtest
         - Sound

         The project requires cmake 2.6 or higher, SDL2 and SDL2_ttf and a C++11 compliant compiler.
         The test suit requires gtest.

         Only tested under OSX.
-All my development machines are either OSX and Linux these days.
+All my development machines are OSX and Linux these days.

         make